fabasoad/typescript-action/.github/pull_request_template.md

 - [ ] I have read the [CONTRIBUTING](https://github.com/fabasoad/typescript-action/blob/main/CONTRIBUTING.md) doc.
 - [ ] Tests for the changes have been added (for bug fixes / features).
 - [ ] Docs have been reviewed and added / updated if needed (for bug fixes / features).
-- [ ] Impacted Makefile targets was run locally and any changes were pushed.
+- [ ] Impacted Makefile targets were run locally and any changes were pushed.

 ## Pull request type